Skip to main content

 Research Interests

-I am an experienced environmental analytical scientist with a strong background in statistical treatment of data.
-I have significant field experience in developing and deploying analytical instrumentation in the High Arctic.
+I am an environmental analytical scientist with a strong background in statistical treatment of data.
+I have significant field experience in developing and deploying analytical instrumentation in the High Arctic and low cost instrumentation in urban environments.

-My current research at Concordia University in Montreal, Canada focuses on long-term observations of urban pollutants in major Canadian cities and includes statistical analysis of current and past (10 year) pollution data.
-I am interested in statistical analysis of medium sized data sets, including multivariate data analysis of partially dichotomous data.
-I am very much interested interpreting measurement data for the application and validation of atmospheric chemistry models.
+My current research at Concordia University in Montreal, Canada focuses on long-term observations of urban pollutants in Montreal and major Canadian cities.
+I am interested in statistical analysis of medium sized data sets, including multivariate data analysis of partially dichotomous data and interpreting measurement data for the application and validation of atmospheric chemistry models.
 My main statistical tools for data analysis are python and R.

 Publications